 Sadia Ur-Rehman is collaborating with neighbours of The White House to explore the act of sharing tea together as a starting point for conversation, care and unity.
 The White House painting group will design a bespoke range of domestic objects associated with simple acts of care, such as cups, bowls, tea towels and plates; and Barking-based artist Sarina Mantle will collaborate with local residents to reimagine bunting for community celebrations of the future.

 Artist Katie Schwab is exploring overlooked histories of industrial, domestic and material culture in Dagenham, developing a new collection of functional textiles inspired by materials that have been cut out or ‘leftover’, being developed in collaboration with local manufacturers and makers for use at The White House and in other domestic spaces, creating material connections between homes across Becontree.These commissions are all produced and curated by Create London, working with and supported by the London Borough and Barking and Dagenham (LBBD) and RIBA.
-The programme is funded through the National Lottery Heritage Fund and LBBD and delivered through a range of institutional and locally-based partnerships.
+The programme is funded through the National Lottery Heritage Fund and LBBD, with additional support from the Marchus Trust, and delivered through a range of institutional and locally-based partnerships.
 A range of other organisations are involved in activities to mark the centenary of the estate.
 Details about the full Becontree centenary programme as well as information regarding the borough’s ongoing plans to improve and invest in the estate can also be found at www.becontreeforever.uk